NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Frequency-Domain Eigensolver

-Building on the frequency-domain solver above, Meep also includes a frequency-domain *eigen*solver that computes resonant frequencies and modes in the frequency domain.
+Building on the frequency-domain solver above, Meep also includes a frequency-domain eigensolver that computes resonant frequencies and modes in the frequency domain.
 The usage is very similar to `solve_cw`:

 ```py
 sim = mp.Simulation(...)